Prograda/Skybolt/README.md

 Use CMake to configure and generate a build.
 Optional projects within the repository can be enabled/disabled with CMake BUILD_xxx properties as desired.

 ## Installing Asset Packages
-Skybolt requires runtime assets which are not included in this repository.
-Assets are split up into separate packages, which can be downloaded from https://piraxus.com/downloads/assetpackages.html

-Only the Core package is required to run, but additional packages will add extra assets.
-To install a package, extract the zip file to a folder called "Assets" in the program working directory.
+At runtime, Skybolt uses assets such as meshes, textures, and shaders.
+These assets are organized into packages.
+Each package is a folder containing a hierarchy of asset files on disk.

+Skybolt searches for asset packages in these locations:
+1. <CurrentWorkingDirectory>/Assets
+2. Paths in the SKYBOLT_ASSETS_PATH environment variable

+To run Skybolt, you must ensure the required packages are avilable to Skybolt using either of the above mechanisms.

+### Core Package (Required)
+Skybolt cannot run without the Core package.
+It is located under /Assets in this repository.

+### SkyboltAssets Packages (Required for Example Applications)
+Additional packages for running the example applications are located in the [SkyboltAssets](https://github.com/Piraxus/SkyboltAssets) repository.
+SkyboltAssets uses [DVC](https://dvc.org) for remote storage and retrieval of large files which are not stored in the git repository itself.

+To checkout the SktboltAssets repository:
+1. If you do not already have DVC installed, run `pip install dvc` to install with [pip](https://pypi.org/project/pip)
+2. Clone [SkyboltAssets](https://github.com/Piraxus/SkyboltAssets) and checkout desired git branch/tag
+3. Run `dvc checkout` command in the SkyboltAssets root directory to fetch the remote files

+### Seattle Map Features (Optional)
+The Seattle package provides map features (buildings, roads, lakes etc) for the city of Seattle.
+These features were generated from OpenStreetMap data using the MapFeaturesConverter tool.
+This package can be downloaded [here](https://f000.backblazeb2.com/file/skybolt/Seattle_1_1_0.zip).

 ## Running
-### Working Directory
-1. Ensure the engine can find shaders (included in this code repository) under either Assets/Shaders or Source/Assets/Shaders relative to the working directory.
-2. Ensure the engine can find asset models under Assets/ relative to the working directory.

 ### Settings
 Engine settings are stored in a json file, which may be manually edited with a text editor, or edited in Sprocket with the Tools->Settings dialog.
-An example settings file template available at src/SkyboltExamples/ExamplesCommon/ExampleSettings.json.
+An example settings file template is available in this repository under src/SkyboltExamples/ExamplesCommon/ExampleSettings.json.

 The settings file can be loaded by example applications with the --settingsFile commandline option.
 If the option is not specified, a default Settings.json in the Operating System user's home directory will be used.
 On windows, this is located at C:/Users/<Username>/AppData/Local/Skybolt/Settings.json.

 ### Using third party Map APIs
 By default, the PlanetEarth entity uses mapbox for albedo and elevation data.
 To use mapbox, you must acquire an API key from https://mapbox.com
+Without an API key, the tiles will not download, the the planet will not render correctly.
 If desired, PlanetEarth can be edited to use Bing maps for albedo instead.
 A bing key can be obtained from https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key
 Keys are stored in the engine json settings file (see above).